HewlettPackard/image-streamer-tools/foundation/artifact-bundles/README.md

 	Description: Create empty OS Volume version 1.00 Create an empty OS Volume to be the target for OS install.

 	       Name: HPE - Foundation 1.0 - deploy Golden Image as is - 2017-07-19 (Type:deploy)
 	Description: Deploy Golden Image as is with no personalization changes to the OS Volume.

 Plan Scripts:

+	       Name: HPE - Foundation 1.0 - fail OS deployment-2017-03-24 (deploy)
+	   FullName: 0a3d4931-1715-4210-ad23-54212a2a6c51_planscript.json
+	Description: Fail OS deployment - version 1.00
+	             Cause OS deployment to fail.

 	       Name: HPE - Foundation 1.0 - create empty OS Volume - 2017-03-24 (deploy)
+	   FullName: ca5cb794-86bc-43db-9347-3619c5aa830b_planscript.json
 	Description: Create an empty OS Volume to be used as the target for OS install.
 After OS install, the OS Volume may be used to capture a new Golden Image.

-	       Name: HPE - Foundation 1.0 - fail OS deployment-2017-03-24 (deploy)
-	Description: Fail OS deployment - version 1.00
-	             Cause OS deployment to fail.